sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 The reading JSON part, I followed Professor Bianco's instruction, obtained the link from SODA API for the JSON file then used the pandas JSON reading function to structure the dataframe for the DSNY data.

 ### Ploting numerical information against date:
+For ticks rotation, I customized the rotation angle.
+Instead of using 90 degrees since sometimes 90 degress maybe hard for the readers to read it (turning head is not super comfortable), I used angle between 40 to 60 so no head turning is necessary to reading the ticks.
 #### Tonnage data plotting
 The plotting date against another number part, I sticked to the tonnage data because it included dates (Year/Month).
 I plotted the monthly recycled paper weight per community against month.